RishyBishy/1325_finalProj/README.md

-# 1325_finalProj
+# Movie Collection Manager
-group project for CSE 1325 object-oriented programming class
+A group project for the CSE 1325 Object-Oriented Programming class Made by: Alex Sterba, Bryan Nguyen, Aaron Miller, Raihana Hussein Mera, Rishav Chatterjee

-# How to Run
+## How to Run
 1. Compile all .java files in the finalProj package.
 2. Run the MovieCollectionFE class:
 ~~~